marginnoteapp/mnaddon-helper/README.md

 </p>

 ## Usage
-> Folders are not supported in a lite mnaddon projects.
+> ⚠️ Folders are not supported in a lite mnaddon projects.

+> ⚠️ Support Mac only and Marginnote for Mac must be installed.
 #### Install First
 ```shll
 npm i mnaddon-lite -g